 8 Regression*

-This chapter introduces the regression problem and multiple linear regression.
+Regression is a statistical method that is not covered in out textbook in the Appendix.
+It is is important for data mining, that we have added this extra chapter here.
+We introduce the regression problem and multiple linear regression.
 In addition, alternative models like regression trees and regularized regression are discussed.

 Packages Used in this Chapter